MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 | *.dynamics.com | https | Access to Dataverse tables (mandatory for custom actions in desktop flows)(also valid for GCC). |

 > [!NOTE]
 > If you don’t want to allow the public endpoint **\*.servicebus.windows.net**, you can allow the list of namespaces individually.
-Learn more about namespace endpoints in [Allow list of namespaces endpoints required for runtime](limits-and-config.md#allowlist-of-namespaces-endpoints-required-for-runtime).
+Learn more about namespace endpoints in [Allow list of namespaces endpoints required for desktop flows runtime](limits-and-config.md#allowlist-of-namespaces-endpoints-required-for-desktop-flows-runtime).

 ### US Government endpoints for desktop flows runtime